 Contention City, Arizona

-Contention City, Arizona, starts with a feud over silver and mining claims between three prospectors.
+Contention City, Arizona, starts with a feud between three prospectors over silver and mining claims.
 When some mules owned by Ed Williams and Jack Friday snuck away from camp to find water, the chains they drug behind them revealed something shiny that ended up being silver.
-The mules were tracked to a nearby camp that belonged to Ed Schieffelin, a prospector who was working the area with claims to many of the Tombstone mines in the area.
+The mules were tracked to a nearby camp that belonged to Ed Schieffelin, a prospector working the area with claims too many of the Tombstone mines.

 Schieffelin was not happy to learn Williams and Friday had found silver on his territory and used his claim to dispute ownership of the findings.
 Eventually, the claim was split into two territories: an upper end and a lower end.
 Williams and Friday took the upper end, leaving the lower end to Schieffelin.
 Schieffelin’s Contention Mine was named after the claim that had been disputed.
 Contention City, named after the mine, was established in 1879.

-Contention City developed along the San Pedro River bank, served as a milling site for the silver found in the Tombstone mines, Contention mine, and Central mines.
-Two mills in the city, Sunset and Contention, processed the silver ore into a fine powder in preparation for smelting, using heat to extract the metal base.
+Contention City developed along the San Pedro Riverbank and served as a milling site for the silver found in the Tombstone, Contention, and Central mines.
+In the city, Sunset and Contention, two mills processed the silver ore into a fine powder in preparation for smelting, using heat to extract the metal base.
 The Grand Central Mill was two miles south of the city due to a lack of water.

 Fence posts, a small cemetery, cellar holes, and portions of adobe walls are all that remain of Contention City.
 The area where the city was established is now part of the San Pedro Riparian National Conservation Area maintained by the Bureau of Land Management.